githubwua/java-wua-app-logme/README.md

 # What is this?

 Logme is a HTTP web servlet that displays and logs incoming requests.
-It reads the information from HttpServletRequest and writes it to logs and to HttpServletResponse (i.e. playing it back to your browser).
+It reads the information from HttpServletRequest and writes it to log and to HttpServletResponse (i.e. playing it back to your browser).

-It is a good tool for HTTP request troubleshooting.
+It is a useful tool for HTTP request troubleshooting.
 For example, you can specify its URL as a webhook URL, and visualize what the incoming webhook requests look like.

 To demostrate how it works, here is a deployed version of this web application running on Google App Engine.